Zabalaza Anarchist Communist Front: History

-Links to other organisations
+Links to other organizations

 The ZACF, as ZabFed, was part of the short-lived International Libertarian Solidarity (ILS), as were its predecessors Bikisha Media Collective and Zabalaza Books.

 Following the disbanding of the ILS, the ZACF became part of the platformist–especifista Anarkismo network.
-As such, the ZACF has close links to the member organisations of the Anarkismo network; particularly with the Workers' Solidarity Movement (WSM) in Ireland, Common Struggle – Libertarian Communist Federation (formerly NEFAC) in the United States, the Federazione dei Comunisti Anarchici (FdCA, or Federation of Anarchist Communists) in Italy, the FAU in Uruguay, Alternative libertaire (AL, or Libertarian Alternative) in France, the Federación Anarco-Comunista de Argentina (FACA, or Anarcho-Communist Federation of Argentina), the FARJ in Rio de Janeiro, the Organização Anarquista Socialismo Libertário (OASL, or Libertarian Socialism Anarchist Organisation) in São Paulo and the Federação Anarquista Gaúcha (FAG, or Gaúcha Anarchist Federation) in Rio Grande do Sul.
+As such, the ZACF has close links to the member organizations of the Anarkismo network; particularly with the Workers' Solidarity Movement (WSM) in Ireland, Common Struggle – Libertarian Communist Federation (formerly NEFAC) in the United States, the Federazione dei Comunisti Anarchici (FdCA, or Federation of Anarchist Communists) in Italy, the FAU in Uruguay, Alternative libertaire (AL, or Libertarian Alternative) in France, the Federación Anarco-Comunista de Argentina (FACA, or Anarcho-Communist Federation of Argentina), the FARJ in Rio de Janeiro, the Organização Anarquista Socialismo Libertário (OASL, or Libertarian Socialism Anarchist Organisation) in São Paulo and the Federação Anarquista Gaúcha (FAG, or Gaúcha Anarchist Federation) in Rio Grande do Sul.
 (The latter three are members of the Coordenação Anarquista Brasileira, or Brazilian Anarchist Coordination.)
 It has also had intermittent contact with the Awareness League in Nigeria and with numerous smaller anarchist collectives in Africa.
 It retains contact with syndicalist unions linked to the erstwhile ILS, such as the Confederación General del Trabajo (CGT, or General Confederation of Labour) in Spain.

 Publications

 The ZACF publishes Zabalaza: A Journal of Southern African Revolutionary Anarchism.
-This journal is the organisation's theoretical journal and contains ideological and analytical articles aimed to benefit the anarchist communist movement in general, and the southern African anarchist communist movement in particular.
-Additionally, it publicises and promotes the official line of the ZACF as determined by the organisation's membership.
-The ZACF's other major publication is Zabalaza.net, the official website of the organisation.
+This journal is the organization's theoretical journal and contains ideological and analytical articles aimed to benefit the anarchist communist movement in general, and the southern African anarchist communist movement in particular.
+Additionally, it publicizes and promotes the official line of the ZACF as determined by the organization's membership.
+The ZACF's other major publication is Zabalaza.net, the official website of the organization.

 Zabalaza Books

 Zabalaza Books is an anarchist publishing project linked to the ZACF.
 It is an anarchist literature mail order project that publishes and distributes classic and contemporary anarchist books, pamphlets, music, and videos in the southern African region.
 It originated as an underground collective in the 1990s at the end of apartheid.
-The topics covered include anarchism, revolutionary unionism, women's liberation, revolutionary history, national liberation and decolonisation, and many others.
+The topics covered include anarchism, revolutionary unionism, women's liberation, revolutionary history, national liberation and decolonization, and many others.
 It distributes much of the literature in PDF format on its website.